 Larry has two passions outside of professional activities.
-One is to give back to others such as working with two student organizations at Northern Illinois University and Southern Illinois University.
+One is to give back to others such as working with student organizations at Northern Illinois University and Southern Illinois University.
 For example, he has helped them compete against other schools in competitions based upon The Fresh Connection business simulation.
-He also volunteers at the Oswego Senior Center.
 His second passion is bike riding, logging over 1,200 miles in each of the last two years.

 Warren Buffet’s Opinion On Outsourcing from The Source

 Elon Musk’s Opinion On Outsourcing from The Source